THE COMPLETE GUIDE

-There are numerous scholarships targeted to students wishing to study in the Netherlands.
-Some scholarships will be for specific nationals, types of degrees, or areas of study.
-You can read our Scholarships page to find out about some of the most popular scholarships in the Netherlands!
+There are numerous scholarships targeted at students wishing to study in the Netherlands.
+Some scholarships are for specific nationalities, types of degrees, or areas of study.

 It is best to start doing your research as early as possible.
-Check your university website if they offer any scholarships, or have a look at our Scholarship page.
-The more time you spend researching, the more open options you will find.
+Check your university website if they offer any scholarships or use Nuffic's scholarship search tool.
+The more time you spend on research, the more options you will find.
 If you wait till the last minute, most scholarships might already be closed.
-Researching the criteria is also important.
-There will be specific scholarships you are eligible for, and those that you are not.
+Researching the criteria is important as well.
+There will be specific scholarships you are eligible for and those for which you are not.

-All scholarships will have a deadline for applying.
-They will all also have their own specific regulations for sending in your application.
+All scholarships have an application deadline.
+They additionally have their own specific regulations for sending in your application.
 So, when you apply, make sure to read the instructions carefully.
 You need to make sure to send the institution all the necessary documents.
-Also think about the appearance of your application; no spelling mistakes, unnecessary information, and strange formatting!
+Don't forget to think about the appearance of your application; no spelling mistakes, unnecessary information, and strange formatting!

 If you don't qualify for public aid or scholarships, you can always look for funding independently.
 This means that you can search for a part-time job to combine with your studies or you can look into private loans.